Yale-EEB723/finalproject/README.md

 ### Transcriptome Assembly Quality

 For each of the 16 notothenioid species included in this analysis, average overall alignment rate of the RNA-seq reads to the reference genome was ~44% and ranged from 20% to 60% (see Table 2 for Transcriptome Assembly stats).
+For each species, of the reads that did map to the reference, almost all were aligned to only a single unique region of the genome.
+The reason for the relatively low rate of alignment of reads to the reference may be a result of the quality of the Notothenia coriiceps genome (see Table 3 for summary statistics).
+Future work will attempt to use another recently-sequenced genome from the icefish species Chaenocephalus aceratus for genome-guided de novo assembly.

 ### MHC Gene Mining